OliveiraEdu/scientific_computing/README.md

 # Modeling (Octave and Matlab compatible)

-Given a dataset (csv UTF-8 formatted) this application evaluates the data and generates two linear models:
+Given a dataset this application evaluates the data and generates two linear models:

 Model 1 - Evaluation applies the Least Square Method and generates the linear model.